• Skip to primary navigation

 I also have helpful suggestions of Tips For Using Your Stash to Make Great Patchwork Quilts.

 The Fast Four-Patch quilt is consistently the most popular baby quilt tutorial on my blog.
-It’s just a half-step up from a simple patchwork quilt.
-This quilt is also a good one for using precut squares.
+It's just a half-step up from a simple patchwork quilt.
+This quilt is also a great one for using precut squares.

 This Positively patchwork quilt tutorial is SUPER fast with a simple, modern feel.